cyberark/secrets-provider-for-k8s/design/secrets_provider_milestone1_design.md

 rules:
 - apiGroups: [""]
   resources: ["secrets"]
-  verbs: ["get", "update", "list"] # new privilege here
+  verbs: ["get", "update", "list"] # "list" is a new privilege here

 # RoleBinding definition to associate the SA with the Role
 apiVersion: rbac.authorization.k8s.io/v1